16th Annual Institute takes place Tuesday June 21st – Friday June 24th, 2022

 Program Instructor: Ron Smith

 Ron Smith is the environmental education coordinator and environmental science teacher in the Haddonfield School district.
-Since 2000 he has developed field studies, citizen science projects and interdisciplinary curricula for the high school environmental program.
-He is a program director for National Audubon Society’s Hog Island Family Camp and directs the Drexel University Environmental Science Leadership Academy.
-For 15 years Ron has worked with the Pinelands Preservation Alliance on Pinelands education projects and since 2007 has led the Life Science Field Training Institute.
+Since 2000 he has developed field studies, community science projects and interdisciplinary curricula for the high school environmental program.
+Ron directs the Drexel University Environmental Science Leadership Academy.
+For 20 years Ron has worked with the Pinelands Preservation Alliance on Pinelands education projects and since 2007 has led the Life Science Field Training Institute.

-Participants will receive a complimentary copy of The Pine Barrens: Up Close & Natural Curriculum.
+Participants will receive a complimentary copy of The Pine Barrens: Up Close & Natural Curriculum, Howard Boyd’s Field Guide to the Pine Barrens and equipment that can be brought back to their schools and programs.